 - It's all about the poppies here, and rangers can get a little strident while trying to protect their flowery charges.
 Do your part to be sure the blooms come back next year by obeying the rules.
-Stay on the trails, no matter how tempted you are to get out in the middle of all those gorgeous flowers.
-Don't pick them, either.
+No matter how tempted you are to get out in the middle of all those gorgeous flowers stay on the trails.
+If you trample or pick the flowers before they can make seeds, it cuts down on the following years's blooms.
 Photos are a much longer-lasting way to take them home, anyway.

 - Dogs are not allowed, but service dogs are permitted

 - Rattlesnakes are among the local wildlife, so be alert.
 If you see one, back away slowly and leave it alone.

 - You'll find 8 miles trails to walk on, and any of them are spectacular,.
 If you're up to it, a hike to the top of one of the taller hills is highly recommended.

 - There's a short, wheelchair-friendly path leading into the fields from the visitor center.
 They also have one wheelchair available.

 A really great poppy bloom is a bit like a perfect storm: It takes a lot of factors working together to make it happen.
 At Antelope Valley, the best years are sometimes far apart.
 If it rains too little, the flowers don't even come up.
 If it rains a lot, they do poke up through the dirt, but too much rain too early gets the grass growing first and the flowers can't compete.

 In general, poppy season starts as early as mid-February and lasts through mid-May.
 The most reliable way to find out this year's status at the Poppy Reserve is to check their website.
 You can also call the wildflower hotline (both are listed below).

 - Cost: Parking fee per car

 - Location: Off I-5 near Lancaster, directions below